 These measurements are used to dictate modifications in physical activity, including work, rest, hydration breaks, length of physical activity, etc.

-These guidelines are set in place to keep athletes safe and prevent overheating during exercise, which can lead to heat exhaustion, heat cramps, sunburn, and even heat stroke.
+These guidelines are set in place to keep athletes, workers, and military members safe and prevent overheating during exercise or job performance, which can lead to heat exhaustion, heat cramps, sunburn, and even heat stroke.

 Athletic heat stress monitoring accurately measures environmental heat stress that may put athletes at risk during activity.